 The current program season runs from June 1 - October 31.

 Are you a public or private, for-profit or not-for-profit, organization interested in participating as a Cool Zone site?
 Please complete the Standards of Participation form or send us an email if you have any questions/comments.

 Even with Cool Zone sites opening, not all older adults or persons with disabilities can leave home to escape the heat.
 Homebound individuals may not be able to take advantage of traditional Cool Zone sites.

 To help community members beat the heat, the County of San Diego, in partnership with SDG&E, provides free electric fans to those who are 60 years of age and older, or disabled, living on limited incomes.
 Please be advised it is not recommended to rely on electric fans for cooling if temperatures exceed 90 degrees.

 To be eligible, a resident must not have access to air-conditioning at their residence.
 To learn more about the Cool Zone Fan Program or to request a fan, please click here to complete a fan eligibility survey.

 Additionally, people in San Diego County unable to get to a Cool Zone location without transportation assistance, such as older adults, people with disabilities, or people who are homebound, can call 2-1-1 to be connected to a transportation or rideshare service at no cost.

 Keep cool and beat the heat during hot summer days with these tips:

-For more information about Cool Zones, call 2-1-1 or send us an email.
+For more information about Cool Zones, send us an email.